Important Message to All Raw Milk Producers and Consumers:

 - MPG Nubians, Mary Grooms, phone: 636-377-2221, email: firstname.lastname@example.org.
 Raw milk from Nubian goats, on pasture 24/7 and fed Kent dairy milker 18 at milking time.
 All goats are hand milked twice daily.
 No hormones or antibiotics used.

 - Ross Valley Ranch.
 Web: rossvalleyranch.com/ Raising dairy and meat goats, chickens, and meat rabbits.
 Raw goat milk, kefir grains, goat milk kefir, eggs, and scented goat milk soap.
 See website to schedule appointment.

-Warrensburg: Grand Design Nubians, Virginia “Ginger” McCoy (owner), 225 SE 200 Rd, Warrensburg MO 64093, phone: 507-290-5003, email: firstname.lastname@example.org, web: granddesignnubians.webs.com.
+Warrensburg: Grand Design Nubians and Hope Eternal Nubians, Virginia “Ginger” and Nora McCoy (respective owners), 225 SE 200 Rd, Warrensburg MO 64093, phone: 507-290-5003, email: email@example.com, web: granddesignnubians.webs.com and hopeeternalnubians.webs.com.
 Raw whole goat milk from registered Nubian dairy goat herd.
-Herd is CAE negative and G6S normal.
-Animals run on pasture, are hormone and antibiotic free.
+Herd is CAE negative.
+Animals run on pasture, and are hormone and antibiotic free.
 Fed natural alfalfa and grass hay and do get some grain.
 Animals, facility and milk are kept clean, milk is handled and cooled properly.
 Nubian kids may be available.
-On-farm only, no delivery at this time.
+On-farm pickup only.
 Farm is located 29 miles from Sedalia and 57 miles from Kansas City.

 Wright City: Sarver Acres Farm, Stephen Sarver, Janice Sarver, and Rebecca Snider, 300 Zoar Church Road, Wright City, MO 63390. phone: 636-248-4464, email: firstname.lastname@example.org, Facebook: www.